atlassian/data-center-helm-charts/docs/docs/containers/CONFLUENCE.md

    this behaviour.

 * `ATL_UNSET_SENSITIVE_ENV_VARS` (default: true)

-   **WARNING:** When using this property, the values to sensitive environment variables (see below) will be available in clear text on the host OS.
-As such, this data may be exposed to users or processes running on the host OS.

    Define whether to unset environment variables containing keywords 'PASS', 'SECRET' or 'TOKEN'.
    The unset function is executed in the entrypoint.
 Set to `false` if you want to allow passing sensitive environment variables to Confluence container.

+???+ warning
+    When using this property, the values to sensitive environment variables will be available in clear text on the host OS.
+As such, this data may be exposed to users or processes running on the host OS.

 * `ATL_ALLOWLIST_SENSITIVE_ENV_VARS`

-    **WARNING:** When using this property, the values to sensitive environment variables will be available in clear text on the host OS.
-As such, this data may be exposed to users or processes running on the host OS.

    Define a comma separated list of environment variables containing keywords 'PASS', 'SECRET' or 'TOKEN' to be ignored by the unset function which is executed in the entrypoint.
 The function uses `^` regex.
 For example, if you set `ATL_ALLOWLIST_SENSITIVE_ENV_VARS="PATH_TO_SECRET_FILE"`, all variables starting with `PATH_TO_SECRET_FILE` will not be unset.

+???+ warning
+    When using this property, the values to sensitive environment variables will be available in clear text on the host OS.
+As such, this data may be exposed to users or processes running on the host OS.

 ### Advanced Configuration

 As mentioned at the top of this section, the settings from the environment are used to populate the application configuration on the container startup.
-However in some cases you may wish to customise the settings in ways that are not supported by the environment variables above.
+However, in some cases you may wish to customise the settings in ways that are not supported by the environment variables above.
 In this case, it is possible to modify the base templates to add your own configuration.
 There are three main ways of doing this; modify our repository to your own image, build a new image from the existing one, or provide new templates at startup.
-We will briefly outline this methods here, but in practice how you do this will depend on your needs.
+We will briefly outline these methods here, but in practice how you do this will depend on your needs.

 ##### Building your own image